 While you can take great pictures with a smartphone, a professional photographer needs better equipment than that.
 When you're starting out as a photographer, you don't have to buy the best camera on the market right away, but you will need a good SLR model that lets you manually adjust settings and add different lenses as needed.
 Do some research to determine which one best suits the type of photography you want to specialize in.
 You'll also likely want a tripod and a reliable camera bag.
 If you're starting a business in portrait photography, you'll also need to invest in lights and backdrops.
 You may be able to save money on equipment by buying used gear: Remember, you haven't made any money yet, so you should do what you can to avoid debt, at least until you start turning a profit from your business.
 You can always upgrade your equipment later on, as your business grows.

-You'll also need to handle a few legal details before you take on your first clients.
+A key aspect of how to begin a photography business is handling the legal details before you take on your first clients.
 At a minimum, you have to do the paperwork to start a business in your state, which will give your business a more professional image as well as help you to take advantage of tax benefits and more easily secure a loan if you need one.

 Once you're in business and taking clients, a lot of your business will depend on your reputation, both with clients and with other vendors.
 You can build a good reputation both by doing good work and by being prepared and professional.
 That means that when you have a shoot scheduled, you should always be early for the appointment, and you should always bring everything you might possibly need with you.
 That includes things like extra memory cards and even a backup camera, once you can afford one.
 You don't want to fail to capture someone's special moment because of an equipment malfunction!
 And once the job is done, always deliver the product as agreed upon and in a timely manner.